EuBIC/EuBIC2023/README.md

 Topics for the hackathon sessions during the EuBIC 2023 developers meeting can now be proposed!

 Please carefully read the **[full guidelines](https://github.com/eubic/EuBIC2023/blob/master/FullGuidelines.md)** before submitting a project proposal and make sure to add all relevant information to your proposal.
-Examples from  previous developers meeting can be found for on the GitHub pages from the **[2018 edition](https://github.com/eubic/eubic18/issues)** and the **[2020 edition](https://github.com/eubic/EuBIC2020/issues)**.
+Examples from  previous developers meetings can be found for on the GitHub pages from the **[2018 edition](https://github.com/eubic/eubic18/issues)** and the **[2020 edition](https://github.com/eubic/EuBIC2020/issues)**.

 ### How to submit a project proposal?